research-software-directory/RSD-as-a-service/documentation/docs/03-rsd-instance/03-administration.md

 ### Add community

-To create new community use "Add" button.
+To create a new community, use the "Add" button.
 Provide a name, short description and logo in the modal.

 ### Edit community

-To edit community settings click on the community and you will be forwarded to [community settings page](/users/community/#settings).
+To edit the community settings, click on the community and you will be forwarded to the [community settings page](/users/community/#settings).

 ### Delete community

-Use "delete" button to delete a community.
+Use the "delete" button to delete a community.

 :::warning
-The community will be permanently removed including all its references in software items.
+The community will be permanently removed, including all its references in software items.
 :::

 ## Keywords